joergenb/arf_topic_x/presentation.md

 **Challenge 1:** Can we have multiple WRP registrations with the same identifier ?

-ARF 6.6.3.2:
+ARF 6.4.2

-> A) The Relying Party registered itself as described in Section 6.4.2 and obtained an access certificate for each of its Relying Party Instances.
+> A Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
+A Relying Party can operate multiple Relying Party Instances.

+TS6 says for `isIntermediary`:

+> Note: If the same Wallet-Relying Party provides a service which requires presentation of attestations, it SHALL register this service as a separate registration instance,

 but TS5-api:

-> GET /wrp?identifier=someIdentifier   => *an array of matching WalletRelyingParty objects*
 > GET /wrp/{identifier}  => *requesting a singular WalletRelyingParty object [...] that matches the identifier*

-Seems not ?
+Contradiction?

 ---